G1a2m3e4/DiviShravani-AI-Data-Analytics/README.md

 # AI Data Analytics Project

-## Project Description
+## Author
-This project analyzes e-commerce transaction data using Python and exploratory data analysis techniques.
-The project identifies revenue trends, category performance, customer segments, regional performance, and product profitability.
+Divi Shravani

-## Objective
+## Description
-To analyze e-commerce data and generate meaningful business observations, insights, hypotheses, and recommendations.
+This project analyzes an e-commerce dataset using Python, Pandas, and Matplotlib.
+The analysis focuses on monthly revenue, category performance, customer segments, regional revenue, and product profitability.

 ## Technologies Used
 - Python